By: Dr Zaiton Ahmad & Prof Kwa Siew Kim

 In Malaysia, Family Medicine is relatively new to the Malaysian health system.
 It started in the late 1980s when there was a need to change and expand the paradigm in primary care.
 Hence there was a need for specialised medical care at the primary care level.
 The training of Family Medicine involves all aspects of clinical care, preventive health care, managerial skills and continuing education.
 It has now been recognised as a specialty in its own right in the developed countries.
 Realising the country’s needs, the public universities have initiated the FMS through its Masters programme.

 As gate keepers in the health system, the Family Medicine speciality has various challenges both currently and in the future.
+Any write my essay for me for high school heat source will do the job but peat or wood smoke give a specific character.
 These challenges are due to the changing socio-economic factors, lifestyles and disease patterns.
 Issues on ageing population, communicable and non-communicable diseases as well as mental health are among the current concerns.

 In conclusion, the public expects doctors to be professional, have good communication skills and to be caring and compassionate.
 Since primary care is the most accessible and utilized form of medical and health care, FMSs have an important and leading role in maintaining the health of individuals, their families and the population.